hugolundin/hugolundin/resume.md

 I have experience with everything from web and game development to embedded systems (real-time and bare metal), RTL and analog integrated circuits.
 I have knowledge about operating systems, networking, build systems, containers, SCM, CI/CD, testing, datastructures and algorithms etc.

-I have worked with many languages; C, Python, Swift, C++, Java, MATLAB, Rust, Javascript, VHDL, Verilog, Erlang, Haskell, SQL, Assembly (AVR, ARM, MIPS) etc.
+I have experience with, among others, C, Python, Swift, C++, Java, MATLAB, Rust, Javascript, VHDL, Verilog, Erlang, Haskell, SQL, Assembly (AVR, ARM, MIPS).

 ### Other